 Notable features: It doesn't come with some of the bells and whistles you'd find on a rewards card, but you'd be hard-pressed to find any credit card that has a more balanced offer between a lengthy intro 0% APR period and a very low regular interest rate.
 This is doubly true when you look at credit cards with a $0 annual fee.

 Why we like it: This card is hands down our best balance transfer card thanks to its extraordinary 0% intro APR of 20 billing cycles on both purchases and balance transfers, followed by a low regular APR of 14.74% - 25.74% variable.

 How to make the most of it: A lesser-known feature of this card is its cell phone protection (subject to a $25 deductible); you could be covered up to $600 if you pay your monthly cell phone bill with it.

 Also consider: If you're a rewards fiend who's also looking for a low APR, consider the Discover it Balance Transfer.

 Most notable features: The new and improved Savor card comes with a generous 4% cash back on dining and entertainment, 2% back at grocery stores, and 1% back on all else.
-Additionally, it has one of the hottest sign-up bonuses right now: a $500 cash bonus for a required spend of only $3,000 in the first 3 months.
+Additionally, it has one of the better sign-up bonuses right now: a $300 cash bonus for a required spend of $3,000 in the first 3 months.
 The annual fee is waived in the first year, but it will be $95 after that.

 Why we like it: It's a no-brainer for foodies, and even if you aren't someone who spends a lot at restaurants, the sign-up bonus could still be worth it.